gliderlabs/registrator/README.md

 # Registrator

+> Changes!
+Obviously we moved the repo.
+There is also a new build/release system that lets anybody propose a release with a PR.
+The old `progrium/registrator` repo on Docker Hub points here, but builds are no longer automated after this release.
+More changes listed [here](https://github.com/gliderlabs/registrator/releases/tag/v5).
+Join `#gliderlabs` on Freenode to discuss!

 Service registry bridge for Docker

 Registrator automatically register/deregisters services for Docker containers based on published ports and metadata from the container environment.
 Registrator supports [pluggable service registries](#adding-support-for-other-service-registries), which currently includes [Consul](http://www.consul.io/), [etcd](https://github.com/coreos/etcd) and [SkyDNS 2](https://github.com/skynetservices/skydns/).